You may need to take certain actions if you intend to develop or change the use of land that is - or may be - contaminated.

 The validation report must:

-- Confirm statistically that the remediated site complies with the clean-up criteria set for the site.
+- confirm statistically that the site complies with the clean-up criteria that were set in the RAP

-- Assess the results of the post-remediation testing against the clean-up criteria stated in the RAP.
-Where targets have not been achieved, reasons must be stated and additional site work proposed to achieve the original RAP objectives.
+- assess the results of the post-remediation testing against the criteria in the RAP.
+Where targets have not been achieved, reasons must be provided and additional work proposed

-- Provide documentary evidence of the correct disposal of soil, USTs or other materials removed from site.
+- provide documentary evidence of the correct disposal of soil, the use of Underground Petroleum Storage Systems, or other materials removed from the site.

-Where full clean-up is not feasible or on-site containment of contamination has been approved, the need for an ongoing monitoring program should be discussed with council.
-If a monitoring program is required it should detail the proposed monitoring strategy, parameters to be monitored, monitoring locations, frequency of monitoring, and reporting requirements.
+Where a full clean-up is not feasible or on-site contamination containment has been approved, an ongoing monitoring program should be discussed with Council.

-- Council believes that the information provided by the applicant is incorrect or incomplete, or
+- we consider the information provided incorrect or incomplete